wolfalders/wolfalders.github.io/_teaching/pedogogy.md

 ### Sample Courses
 Cities, Past and Present

-Agriculture and Society
+Society and the Environment

+Landscape Archaeology

 GIS and Remote Sensing in Archaeology

-African Archaeology and Cultural Heritage
+African Archaeology

-East Africa in the Indian Ocean

 The Archaeology of Slavery in Africa

+World Prehistory

+Archaeological Method and Theory

 ### Teaching and Mentoring Experience

 ### Instructor of Record
+Department of Anthropology, New York University Undergraduate Course: Anth-UA 213, Topics in Archaeology, “Landscape Archaeology” (Fall 2024)

 Department of Anthropology, University of California, Berkeley.
 Undergraduate Course: R5B Freshman Writing Seminar, “Politics of African Archaeology and Heritage” (Spring 2022)